fbpx

 As oestrogen and progesterone levels dip towards a woman’s period, she’s more likely to feel more powerful and help with recovery during training.
 Additionally, exercise helps to regulate your oestrogen levels by increasing lean muscle mass, which increases metabolism, which then helps to burn more fat and reduce fat mass.

-Hormones may seem like an odd thing to consider when exercise, but it can in fact help or hinder your workout so it can be a good thing to keep in mind.
+Hormones may seem like an odd thing to consider when exercising, but they can in fact help or hinder your workout so it can be a good thing to keep in mind.

 More Articles